KanavMadhura/KanavMadhura.github.io/cv.md

 ### RESEARCH

 Research Assistant - **University of Toronto Mathematics Department** <span style="float: right; ">May 2022 - Present</span>
-Under Professor Sarah Mayes-Tang, I conducted a literature search, summarized data, using a collaborative bibliographic software.
+Under Professor Sarah Mayes-Tang, I conducted a literature search and summarized data using a collaborative bibliographic software.
-Analyze short answer questions from surveys.
+Analyzed short answer questions from surveys.
 Developed research methods for analyzing research questions Assisted in creating a Research Ethics Board application Research involved answering questions such as